mjmotojohnson/P4Flex/docs/QUICKSTART.md

     Resolve Errors
-    If the test option returns an error, most likely it is due to misconfigured options in the CeInit.pm file.
+    If the test option returns an error, most likely it is due to misconfigured options in the flex.cfg file.
 Check that the vserver user login has both ontapi and ssh access permissions enabled.